 In an article for the New York Times, Andy Lansing, president and chief executive of Levy Restaurants, said that he begins every interview with the question, "Are you nice?"
-Part of the reason he asks this question is that it startles many interviewees, who are not expecting to receive this question.
+Part of the reason he asks this question is that it startles many interviewees, who are not expecting to receive a question of this nature.

-I know one applicant who was caught off guard during an interview for a teaching position at a challenging charter school when the principal asked, "You seem like a sweet girl.
+I know one applicant who was caught off guard - during an interview for a teaching position at a challenging charter school - when the principal asked, "You seem like a sweet girl.
 How could someone so nice be able to deal with students acting out?"
 She said it was the hardest question she's ever been asked during a job interview.
 It’s not an easy question to answer because there is such a thing as being considered too nice.
 Unfortunately, being nice can be considered a detriment as well as an asset.

 Should You Be Nice - or Not?